Gowkthrapple: Education

-Castlehill Primary School was located in Birkshaw Brae which has now been demolished and moved to a new campus in Overtown.The area is serviced by the non-denominational secondary school Clyde Valley High School, based in Overtown a quarter-mile (0.5 km) to the southeast, and St Aidan's High School based in the main part of Wishaw.
+Castlehill Primary School was formerly located in Birkshaw Brae and has since demolished and moved to a new campus in the nearby village of Overtown.
+The area is serviced by the non-denominational secondary school Clyde Valley High School, based in Overtown a quarter-mile (0.5 km) to the southeast, and St Aidan's High School, a catholic secondary school based in the main part of Wishaw.